 First foray: Trading DIY for SaaS

-Wessel's self-crafted system was spread out over a handful of servers and appliances.
-"When everything was working perfectly, my implementation worked really well," Wessel said with a laugh.
+Wessland's self-crafted system was spread out over a handful of servers and appliances.
+"When everything was working perfectly, my implementation worked really well," Wessland said with a laugh.
 But there were too many points of failure.

 "Once a week something would crash and I have to reboot or restart a service; it was just becoming unwieldy."